Share data securely using Delta Sharing

 The recipient can now access the shared data.

-Recipients access the shared data in read-only format.
 Secure access depends on the sharing model:

 Open sharing: The recipient provides the credential whenever they access the data in their tool of choice, including Apache Spark, pandas, Power BI, Databricks, and many more.
 See Read data shared using Delta Sharing open sharing.